 This was our second visit to the national park and this time, Pele the Volcano Goddess, put on a spectacular show for us!
 From the Jaggar Museum, we were fortunate enough to witness lava spewing up from Kilauea Volcano.
 It was an amazing sight and will count as one of our greatest travel experiences.

 The steam vents were also active, rising up from the earth randomly and engulfing us in swirls of steam.
 We drove down Chain of Craters Road, stopping off at lava tubes where spectacular flows that had cooled down many years previously.
 Clambering over the twisted and gnarled lava was great fun and it was fascinating to see the variety of formations.
+Volcanoes National Park is undoubtedly the highlight of a visit to the Big Island.

 Where the Lava Flow Meets the Ocean